-Grand Theft Auto 6 Can’t Fit Into The Trump Era, Says Rockstar
+‘Grand Theft Auto 6’ Can’t Fit Into The Trump Era, Says Rockstar

-Rockstar Games co-founded Dan Houser hinted that fans will be waiting a long time for the release of Grand Theft Auto 6.
+Rockstar Games co-founder Dan Houser hinted that fans will be waiting a long time for the release of Grand Theft Auto 6.
 With Grand Theft Auto 5 still enjoying its status as one of the best-selling video games of all time and Red Dead Redemption 2 set for release on Friday, Rockstar fans should be busy for a while.

-And that’s good, because it sounds as though they may have to wait for a new President before Rockstar releases GTA6, according to Comicbook.com.
+And that’s good, because it sounds as though they may have to wait for a new president before Rockstar releases GTA 6, according to Comic Book.

-In a recent interview, Houser stated that he’s “thankful” that it’s Red Dead Redemption 2 being released right now, rather than Grand Theft Auto 6.
+In a recent interview with GQ, Houser stated that he’s “thankful” that it’s Red Dead Redemption 2 being released right now, rather than Grand Theft Auto 6.

 #RedDeadRedemption2 #RDR2 #rdr2 leak enjoy it while you can pic.twitter.com/XRm4uXG9ga